FailAcademy/learning/adp-vancouver/_lessons/week-02/04-react-and-redux.md

 | ...              | ...                  |
 | ...              | ...                  |

+---

+## Exercise 3

-3. In the example tree file structure below, which components should be "Presentational" and which should be "Container" components.
+In the example tree file structure below, which components should be "Presentational" and which should be "Container" components.

 ```
 - REDitApp